ArcherFSharpTesting/Archer.Logger/README.md

 - Transforms a list of `TestFailContainer` values into a single formatted string.
 - Signature: `IIndentTransformer -> TestFailContainer list -> string`

-## Archer.Logger Test Ignore Container Transformer ##
+## Archer.Reporting Test Ignore Container Transformer ##

-This document describes the Test Ignore Container Transformer in Archer.Logger.
+This document describes the Test Ignore Container Transformer in Archer.Reporting.
 This module provides functions to transform and format test ignore containers for reporting and output.

 ### getWrappedTestIgnoreMessage ###